denriquem/Boris_Bikes_JS/README.md

 As a member of the public,
 So that I am not confused and charged unnecessarily, I'd like docking stations not to release bikes when there are none available.

+As a maintainer of the system,
+So that I can control the distribution of bikes,
+I'd like docking stations to not accept more than their capacity.

 ```